Much Wenlock: Later history

 11-year-old Alice Glaston from Little Wenlock was hanged together with two men in Much Wenlock on 13 April 1546, for an unknown crime.
-She is the youngest known girl legally executed in Great Britain.
+She is the youngest known girl legally executed in Great Britain, though 8- or 9-year-old John Dean was hanged for arson in 1629.

 Sir Thomas Wolryche, 1st Baronet (1598–1668) was an English landowner and politician who sat in the House of Commons for Wenlock between 1621 and 1625.
 He fought in the Royalist army in the English Civil War, serving as military governor of Bridgnorth.
-In 1611, Thomas Wolryche's father, Francis, had taken over the mortgage of the manor of Hughley, about 6 km from Much Wenlock.
-The debt was cleared in 1623 in return for the freehold of Hughley, an estate of 1,400 acres.

 In 1714, the Manor of Much Wenlock was held by Viscount Gage, who sold it to the Williams-Wynn family.

 In the 19th century the town and much of the surrounding land came into the possession of James Milnes Gaskell, from his wife's family the Williams-Wynns.
 James was MP for Wenlock for many years.
 His son Charles Milnes Gaskell restored the Priory lodging as a home with his wife Lady Catherine, daughter of the Earl of Portsmouth.
 There they entertained many famous people of the day, writers, politicians, artists and explorers, among them Thomas Hardy, Henry Adams, Henry James, Thomas Woolner, Henry Morton Stanley, Isabella Bird and Philip Webb.

 Much Wenlock has become known as the birthplace of Wenlock Olympian Games set up by William Penny Brookes and his Wenlock Olympian Society (WOS) in 1850.
-In 1861 he was also instrumental in setting up the Shropshire Games and later in 1866, the National Olympian Games.
+In 1861 he was also instrumental in setting up the Shropshire Olympian Games and later in 1866, the National Olympian Games.
 Dr Brookes is credited as a founding father of the Modern Olympic Games.
 In 1890 it was the turn of the Raven Hotel to be the venue for the annual post Wenlock Olympian Games' dinner, and Baron Pierre de Coubertin was the guest of honour.
 Copies of some of the WOS's archive images are on display in the hotel, including letters from Coubertin to Brookes.
 The Wenlock Olympian Games, a nine-day event staged on eight sites across Shropshire, are still held annually during July, and are still organised by WOS.
 Much Wenlock's secondary school is named William Brookes School after Dr Brookes.

 The London 2012 Summer Olympics mascot was named Wenlock to honour Brookes, WOS and Much Wenlock.
 On 30 May 2012, the Olympic flame of the 2012 Summer Olympics, was carried through Much Wenlock to acknowledge the founding footsteps of Brookes.
-WOS Vice-President, John Simpson, carried an Olympic torch from the town into the William Brookes School.